Share this post

 How do you pick the perfect one?

 Look for melons that are heavy for their size and free from bruising and defects.
 Once picked, a melon’s sugar is set and won’t develop any additional sugar—though a cantaloupe will soften a bit when allowed to sit out.
-They do not get riper.
+But they do not get riper.

 Watermelons are a little different, as they really don’t have a tell-tale aroma, but they do have a revealing spot.
 Look for watermelons with a large yellow spot, this indicates the watermelon was left on the vine longer and allowed to mature, if you see it you know you will be duly rewarded.